broadinstitute/dig-aggregator-methods/bioindex/README.md

 The MAGMA results are also loaded and sorted/written to two different locations:

-* Sorted by gene, pValue and written to `gene_associations/gene/...` for the `gene-associations` index.
+* Sorted by gene, pValue and written to `gene_associations/gene/...`.
-* Sorted by phenotype, pValue and written to `finder/gene/...` for the `gene-finder` index.
+* Sorted by phenotype, pValue and written to `finder/gene/...`.

+The `gene-associations` index can be used to lookup the phenotypes associated with a gene.

+The `gene-finder` index can be used to lookup genes associated with a phenotype.

 ### GenesStage